QiyuanTan/AI-study-guide-backend/README.md

 # AI Study Guide Backend

 ## Instructions
-Pick your favorite issue, assign it to yourself, and start working on it.
-You may select zero (if you really want to) and more than one issue.
-See the description of each issue for more details.
+ - Pick your favorite issue, assign it to yourself, and start working on it.
+   You may select zero (if you really want to, and I'll be really sad) or more issues.
+ - Create a new branch on the `development` tab on the right side for contributing code.
-You need to create a new branch for contributing code, you may not change the `master` branch directly.
-After you finish your work, please create a pull request (PR) and assign me to review it.
+   You may not change the `master` branch directly.
+ -  After you finish your work, please create a pull request (PR) and assign me to review it.

-Before get started, please also read the following sections.
+Before getting started, please also read the following sections.
 They will give you a better understanding of this project.

+> Note: Since all the parts are interconnected, you will not be able to run your code independently.
+> Make the pull request after you thank you're done, and I'll approve it if it looks reasonable.

 ## General information
 ### Project information